-White House blasts Manchin for lying to Biden after he nukes Build Back Better
+White House attacks Manchin after he nukes Build Back Better

 “This is a no,” Mr Manchin confirmed.

-The shocking announcement came after months of negotiations between Mr Manchin, progressives, and the White House, and is a major setback for the Biden administration amid underwater poll numbers and concerns about midterm elections next year.
+The announcement came after months of negotiations between Mr Manchin, progressives, and the White House, and is a major setback for the Biden administration amid underwater poll numbers and concerns about midterm elections next year.

 The White House apparently had not been given any prior warning of Mr Manchin’s remarks, one Democrat anonymously told Politico.